jmartinez3498/First-rpg/README.md

 In my code, I am creating a vector of map tiles, that needs to be deleated so I don't run into memory leaks.
 I don't like how my code is structured and I want to refactor it.

+# 10/13/2021 update
+I fixed the problem with weapons.
+I had a problem with polymorphism.
+My objects were getting passed correctly, except I needed to declare a virtual function in the base class to be able to call the derived class function.